• Skip to primary navigation

 163677767697107393

 If you've been searching for an easy and delicious vegan Chick-fil-A style nugget recipe, then you're in luck.
 These tofu nuggets combine agave sweetness and briny pickle juice for a unique yet familiar flavor.
 Plus everything is oil-free!
-Perfect for dipping in a vegan honey mustard dipping sauce.
+Perfect for dipping in a vegan honey mustard dipping sauce or teriyaki sauce..

 Sometimes I come up with Tofu Recipes that feel so perfect and inspired that I just can't wait to share them with everyone I know.
 And this, friends, is one of those recipes!